Don't Worry, He Won't Get Far on Foot: Plot

+John was given up for adoption when he was small, and now is very eager to track down his birth mother.
+One official does find a file on John, but tells him that Oregon law forbids him from reading it.
+John sees the name Maggie Lynch on the file, but the official is unable to confirm or deny that this is John's mother, leaving John distraught.

+John suffers a number of other upsetting events as well.
+When his electric wheelchair breaks down, he calls the Disability Resource Center for help, but is denied help as they have had cutbacks.
+This leaves him temporarily unable to get around without help.
+He also has frequent conflicts with his somewhat apathetic carer, Tim.
+During one particularly low period, this conflict becomes especially intense and John becomes desperate to drink away his depression.
+This leads to him having an epiphany through a vision of his birth mother, and he decides to quit drinking.
+Over time, he is able to get sober with help from his Alcoholics Anonymous (AA) sponsor, Donnie.
+At the AA meetings, John learns to be transparent and not to play the victim.

+As he proceeds through the 12 Steps of AA, John is inspired to become a cartoonist.
+He builds a new life and earns money by drawing off-color cartoons for magazines and newspapers.
+Later, John runs into Annu, who now is a flight attendant.
+She becomes his girlfriend, and they fall in love.

+At AA, John works through his abandonment issues and self-destructive behavior.
+Just as he reaches the 12th step, Donnie dies of AIDS.
+Later John accepts the award that was shown at the beginning of the film.

 Cast

 Production

-Originally, Robin Williams had optioned the book and invited Gus Van Sant to adapt it.
+Initially, Robin Williams (who died four years before the film's release) had optioned the book and invited the film's director Gus Van Sant to adapt it.
 On November 29, 2016, it was announced that actor Joaquin Phoenix was teaming with director Van Sant for the biographical film of cartoonist John Callahan, based on Callahan's autobiography Don't Worry, He Won't Get Far on Foot.
 Charles-Marie Anthonioz, Mourad Belkeddar, and Nicolas Lhermitte would produce the film for Iconoclast, and Steve Golin for Anonymous Content.

 In December 2016, Rooney Mara and Jonah Hill joined the cast of the film.
 Hill considers his performance in the film to be the best of his career.
 In February 2017, Jack Black joined the cast of the film.
 In March 2017, Mark Webber and Angelique Rivera joined the cast of the film.
-Principal photography began on March 6, 2017 and concluded on April 6, 2017.
+Principal photography began on March 6, 2017, and concluded on April 6, 2017.
 The film was shot by Christopher Blauvelt.

 Release

-In March 2017, it was confirmed Amazon Studios would distribute the film.
+Amazon Studios distributed the film.
 It had its world premiere at the Sundance Film Festival on January 19, 2018 and also screened at the Berlin International Film Festival on February 20, 2018.
 It was scheduled to be released on May 11, 2018, then was pushed back to July 13, 2018.